TomatenKuchenDEV/docs/docs/verification.md

 ---
 title: Verifikation
 description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
-Setup and usage of verification to prevent bots.
+Setup and usage of verification to prevent bots joining and raiding.
 ---

 Verification can be used to prevent bots joining the server.
 You can select one of multiple modes to use for verification.

 ## Commands

-The command `verify` can be used to send a verification message.
-There is no limit on created messages per server.
+The command `verify` can be used to send a verification message, the settings are configured using the [dashboard](https://tomatenkuchen.com/dashboard/settings).
+There is no limit of created messages per server.

 ## Settings